 The owner and founder of Architectural Artifacts, Stuart Grannen, expanded his retail business of salvaged architectural artifacts by joining the building that housed the Boye Needle Company with another building built in 1920 with a glassy and modern atrium.
 This is a great example of adaptively re-using and enhancing historic buildings in the corridor for creative uses.

-Another gem of the present day Ravenwood Corridor is the aforementioned Lillstreet Art Center.
+Another gem of the present day Ravenswood Corridor is the aforementioned Lillstreet Art Center.
 It started in a small warehouse on Lill Street (Avenue) in 1975 and has since grown out of its original space and since 2003 has occupied a large 40,000 square foot building on the corner of Ravenswood and Montrose.
-The art center is wildly popular as a place to learn everything from ceramics, jewelry making, printmaking, to digital arts, textiles, and even comic book illustration.
+The art center is wildly popular as a place to learn everything from ceramics, jewelry making, or printmaking, to digital arts, textiles, and even comic book illustration.
 It is not just a place to take classes though, as it also houses galleries that feature work from local and national artists.
 First Slice Cafe, a community focused cafe which donates meals to homeless people in need, is also located in the building on the first floor.
 It is a true community space.

 Just north of the Lillstreet Art Center is Beyond Design Inc., an industrial design firm that transformed an old brick barrel vaulted warehouse for their new facilities in 2007.
 It was the owner’s vision to purchase the adjacent vacant lot to create an outdoor garden to compliment the newly renovated building.
 The resulting open space adds much needed greenery and landscaping to the corridor.
 There is a beautifully restored entrance gate that was provided by Architectural Artifacts.
-There are plantings that provide wonderfully colorful displays throughout the year, particularly in the spring as well as a fountain and a large terrace for gatherings.
+There are also plantings that provide wonderfully colorful displays throughout the year, particularly in the spring as well as a fountain and a large terrace for gatherings.

 Today there is a very eclectic mix of tenants in the Manz Engraving building: everything from mortgage, realty, IT consulting, marketing, law, and architectural firms to graphic designers, software designers, artist and writing studios, and even a gym and buddhist temple now call the building home.

-Perhaps the most iconic building in Ravenswood, the Deagan Unicut building, is another wonderful brick structure with a large clock tower that was built around 1912 at 4201 Ravenswood.
+Perhaps the most iconic building in Ravenswood, the Deagan Unicut building, is another wonderful brick structure with a large clock tower that was built around 1912 at 4201 North Ravenswood.
 The red brick building has classical details made of limestone and terra cotta.
 J.C.
 Deagan, Inc. manufactured musical instruments for bands, musical bells and the “Una-fon” musical keyboard that was used in skating rinks, theaters, and even the Ringling Brothers Circus.
 They also made the tower, clock, and cathedral chimes that sit atop the building.

 Architect F. E. Davidson designed the Deagan building for approximately $150,000 in 1919.
 The tower on top of the building is a clever way of actually concealing a water tank.
-Just like others in the area, this building is also now owned by Hayes Properties, who has really helped revitalize and transform the corridor in order to adapt to the 21st century.
+Just like others in the area, this building is also now owned by Hayes Properties, which has really helped revitalize and transform the corridor in order to adapt to the 21st century.
 It’s critical to point out that the buildings have retained their original industrial and manufacturing character because Hayes Properties and others have opted for adaptive reuse of older buildings as opposed to simply tearing them down; this investment in the neighborhood to help retain the character of its built environment should absolutely be commended.

 Nearly all of the buildings in the industrial corridor are still in use, whether for industry, art, or business.
 This collection of buildings illustrate an important part of not only Ravenswood’s history, but the history of industry and light manufacturing in the early 20th century.